sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ## Independent Test on Epping Forest

-To test spatial generalisation, the Random Forest model was applied to Epping Forest.
+To test whether the model worked in a new area, the Random Forest model was applied to Epping Forest.

 ```python
 epping_prediction_flat = np.full(y_epping.shape, np.nan)